Whether you’re interested in trying drone flying for the first time, or you’re an old hand at it, brand new drones make for magical moments.

-When you first turn on your brand new drone and controller, you will throttle up and back down to pair the controller.
-Be sure to do this on a flat surface.
+When you first turn on your brand new drone and controller, be sure to set up the drone on a flat surface away from any objects.
 During this process, the drone usually calibrates its gyroscope.
 You can recalibrate it manually to ensure your drone doesn’t go shooting off in an unexpected direction when you take off.

 Avoid flying in windy conditions.
 Drones are lightweight and very sensitive to wind.
 You are likely to crash your brand new drone if the weather isn’t perfect.
 This also applies to rain.